An Officer and a Gentleman: Plot

-During the final obstacle-course run, rather than break the base's course-record, Zack stops to encourage teammate Casey Seeger to complete the run so she can graduate.
-Zack learns Sid is expected to marry his late brother Tommy's fiancée.
-Meanwhile, Lynette tells Sid she may be pregnant.

-After a severe anxiety attack during a high-altitude simulation in a pressure chamber, Sid quits the program.
-He proposes to Lynette, revealing he never wanted a military career and was assuming his brother's role to please his parents.
-Upon learning Sid dropped out, Lynnette says the pregnancy was a false alarm.
-Sid wants them to marry and move to Oklahoma, where he will resume his old JC Penney job and work his way through law school.
-Lynnette rejects Sid, wanting to marry a naval aviator and live overseas.
-A brokenhearted Sid leaves; Zack and Paula arrive soon after, looking for him.
-Zack accuses Lynette of faking pregnancy, which she denies.
+Sid tells Zack he plans to marry his late brother Tommy's fiancée after graduating.
+Lynette then tells Sid she is pregnant and he tries to convince her to get an abortion.
+After a severe anxiety attack during a high-altitude simulation in a pressure chamber, Sid decides to quit the program, realizing that he never wanted a military career and was assuming his brother's role to please his parents.
+He proposes to Lynette, and she accepts at first, but when Sid tells her he has dropped out, she says the pregnancy was a false alarm.
+Sid wants them to marry anyway and move to Oklahoma, where he will resume his old job at a department store and work his way up.
+Lynnette rejects his proposal, insisting that she wants to marry a pilot and live overseas.
+A brokenhearted Sid leaves.
+Zack and Paula arrive soon after, looking for him; Zack accuses Lynette of faking the pregnancy, which she denies.

 Zack and Paula find Sid at a motel where he has hanged himself.
-Blaming himself, Zack returns to the base intending to DOR (Drop on Request) himself.
-Foley angrily refuses Zack's resignation and challenges him to settle their differences in martial arts-combat.
+Blaming himself, Zack returns to the base and tells Foley he is quitting.
+Foley angrily challenges him to settle their differences in martial arts combat.
 Zack lands several blows on a surprised Foley, who then incapacitates him.
-Foley proclaims that he will look for Zack at graduation, should the latter change his mind about quitting.
+Foley tells Zack that whether he quits or not is up to him.

 Zack completes his training and is commissioned as an officer.
-He and his classmates (including Seeger and Perryman) receive their first salute from Foley.
-Zack thanks Foley for being the role model he needed.
-Before Zack departs, he sees Foley greeting another incoming class of AOCs.
+He and his successful classmates, including Seeger and Perryman, receive their first salute from Foley.
+Zack thanks Foley, acknowledging that he would not have graduated without him.
+As Zack is leaving the base, he sees Foley greeting another incoming class of AOCs in the same way his own class was greeted when he first arrived.

 Zack surprises Paula at her workplace.
-They embrace and he carries her outside to her colleagues' applause, including Lynette.
+They embrace and he carries her outside to the applause of her co-workers, including Lynette.

 Production

 Writing

 The film was based on Douglas Day Stewart's own experiences as a Naval Aviation Officer Candidate.
 Stewart had enrolled with the intention of becoming a pilot, but was later disqualified due to a medical issue, and was transferred to a unit overseeing the transportation of 7th Marine Regiment to Vietnam.
 After leaving the navy, he found success as a television and film screenwriter, and decided to write a script based on anecdotes from Candidate School.

-The character Paula was based on a local factory worker whom he'd had a relationship with during Candidate School, though he did not go on to marry her.
+The character Paula was based on a local factory worker with whom he'd had a relationship during Candidate School, though he did not go on to marry her.